-- Civic space: the development of an innovation and entrepreneurial center that serves local residents, as well as other civic focused programs will be created as part of the initial phase in order to ensure that there is a clear link between the surrounding Ward 8 community and the Innovation Hub.
+- Civic space: the development of an entrepreneurial center that serves local residents, as well as other civic focused programs will be created as part of the initial phase in order to ensure that there is a clear link between the surrounding Ward 8 community and the R.I.S.E.
+Center.

 The St. Elizabeths East Timeline